-- Connect an Siri Eyes Free enabled iPhone® to the vehicle.
-For additional information, refer to "Connecting procedure" in this section. - After the Bluetooth® connection is established, push and hold the TALK switch to activate the Siri Eyes Free function.
+- Connect an Siri Eyes Free enabled iPhone

+for the vehicle.
+For additional information, refer to "Connecting procedure" in this sec-tion. - 2.
+After the Bluetooth® connection is established, push and hold the TALK switch to activate the Siri Eyes Free function.